 Balance Hormones: High estrogen levels have been found to be associated with gallstones formation (Di Ciaula, 2018).
 Therefore, we would recommend avoiding endocrine disruptors and exogenous sources of estrogen, including medications with a high estrogen content.
 It is also important to check that your hormones are in balance, which we can do via DUTCH testing.
 Ensuring healthy insulin levels is also a factor and we can help you to do that by balancing blood sugar and testing for and addressing insulin resistance.

-Supplements: There are a number of supplements that can help with bile flow and gallbladder health.
+Supplements to add for the Treatment of Gallstones: There are a number of supplements that can help with bile flow and gallbladder health.
 An increased secretion of bile acids produces an increase in bile flow.
 Having a healthy level of bile flow keeps the gallbladder functioning well and helps to digest fats and absorb fat soluble vitamins and minerals.

 - Cholagogue herbs or Bitters: Cholagogue herbs include Aloe vera, Barberry, Boneset, Burdock, Centaury, Dandelion, Ginger, Goldenseal, Milk Thistle, Mountain Grape, Olive, Peppermint, Turmeric, Vervain and Wild Yam.

 - Curcumin & Ginger: Roots like curcumin (Lelo, 2001) and ginger (Yamahara J, 1985) stimulate bile flow.
 They can be taken in food form, as supplements or consumed as tea.

 - Glycine and Taurine: Bile acids require taurine (Yamanaka Y, 1986) and glycine.
 By supplementing with these two amino acids, you can help stimulate bile acid synthesis to ensure a good level of bile flow, and improve overall gallbladder function.